larics/uvdar_leader_follower/README.md

 * recieveUvdar - called every time a new UVDAR message is recieved.
 This will provide you the estimate of position of the leader UAV, based on the markers visible by the onboard cameras.
 * createReferencePoint - called periodically by the supervisor node.
 You are expected to provide the onboard controller a new reference point through this method.
 * createSpeedCommand - called periodically by the supervisor node.
 Alternative to the reference point commands.
 Allows you to have a deeper level of control by using velocity commands instead of position reference.
 * getCurrentEstimate - uses a simple Kalman filter to estimate the position and velocity of the leader UAV.
 Filtering the raw UVDAR data will allow you to smooth out the control commands.
-In return, the camera image will be less shaky and the estimation will be more accurate.
+In return, the camera image will be less shaky - in our case translation of a UAV generates tilt - and the estimation will be more accurate.

 These methods will be called by the `summer_school_supervisor` node running onboard the follower UAV.
 Do not modify the supervisor node!
 You will not be able to use the customized code onboard real UAVs during the experiments.